 I’m not registered with Central Casting.
 Why am I getting these messages?

 We apologize for the inconvenience.
-Most likely your phone number was previously owned by someone registered with us, or provided to us in error.
+Most likely your phone number was previously owned by someone signed up with us or provided to us in error.

 Can I opt out of SMS messaging?